xUnit Unit Testing • Posted one year ago

-So far in our journey of writing unit tests for void methods or command methods, which are meant to invoke some command onto the system, we have been looking at the different types of methods and how writing unit tests would differ for each method types - the Interation tests and the Computation tests.
-For a Computation test we can simply assert the functionality by its return value and judge if the functionality has any issues.
+So far in our journey of writing unit tests for void methods or command methods, which are meant to invoke some command onto the system, we have been looking at the different types of methods and how writing unit tests would differ for each method types – the Interation tests and the Computation tests.

 But for Interaction tests where there are no return types, we assert the functionality of such methods by verifying whether a particular method has been called or not.